sonatype/ideas-portal-view-switcher/README.md

 ### Dependencies
 * Any modern browser (i.e. Firefox, Chrome, Edge, Safari)
-* Internal user access to Sonatype Aha instance
+* Sonatype employee with access to the Sonatype Aha instance

 ### Installation